 After all, it is just a few minutes…

-When I am in a Zoom meeting and I have my camera on and my colleagues too, we are in the same “room”, we chat, we socialise, we exchange the information I needed and we are good to go, so no problem.
+When I am in a Zoom meeting and I have my camera on and my colleagues too, we are in the same “room”, we chat, we socialize, we exchange the information I needed and we are good to go, so no problem.

-Question your default behaviour
+Question your default behavior

 Except when I asked my colleagues about how they felt when hearing the word “meeting”.